Tag Archives: 508(c)(1)(A)

 Speech by President Trump: We are giving our churches their voices back

-President Trump, desiring to help churches and “Christians,” and according to the advice of those “Christians” who surround him, pledged to eliminate the Johnson Amendment which limits all nonprofits from endorsing and opposing political candidates.
+President Trump, desiring to help churches and “Christians,” and according to the advice of those “Christians” and other religious leaders who surround him, pledged to eliminate the Johnson Amendment which limits all nonprofits from endorsing and opposing political candidates.
 See Endnote 1 for links to articles on this matter.
 I believe he is sincerely trying to help churches.
 Accordingly, he signed an executive order easing restrictions on political activity by non-profits.
 Of course, he cannot unilaterally change the law; but he did all he could do to help – ease but not eliminate one of the five restrictions which come with 501(c)(3) status.
 Just as non-profit corporation status puts the state of incorporation over a church for many matters, 501(c)(3), a man made law, still puts the federal government and the IRS agency over churches with respect to certain rules and a multitude of regulations that come with the chosen 501(c)(3) status.
 See Endnote 2 for list of some of the regulations that come with 501(c)(3) and links to resources which explain 501(c)(3) and 508(c)(1)(A) tax exempt status in some detail.

 Does this action by the President correct the problem with 501(c)(3)?
 No. I explain why in this article.